Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 ## Fetching Nautical Dusk Data

-This uses the Sunrise-Sunset API to get the time when dusk starts (the end of twilight).
+This uses the Sunrise-Sunset API to get the time when dusk starts.
 This is the time when the sky becomes dark enough for aurora and star viewing.

 The Sunrise-Sunset API provides data on two types of dusk:

 - Civil dusk
 - Nautical dusk

-I found out that civil dusk is when the sun's position is 6 degrees below the horizon, however, nautical dusk is when the sun is 12 degrees below the horizon.
-Therefore, the end of nautical dusk (nautical twilight) was the best time to observe an aurora.
+From research, I found that civil dusk is when the sun's position is 6 degrees below the horizon.
+However, nautical dusk is when the sun is 12 degrees below the horizon.
+Therefore, the start of nautical dusk (the end of nautical twilight), was the best time to observe an aurora because its dark enough for stars to be visible.

 This API response as well as the others, are returned in JSON format, which Python handles as dictionaries and lists, making it easy to extract data.